Update: Fanatec has discontinued the CSL Elite. The wheel base has been replaced by Fanatec’s new and affordable direct drive system, the CSL DD.

-When compared to other wheelbases such as the Clubsport V2.5 (find an in-depth comparison here), the CSL Elite doesn’t stand up to scruff.
+When compared to other wheel bases such as the ClubSport V2.5 (see our in-depth comparison of the two here), the CSL Elite doesn’t stand up to scruff.
 Simply put, these two wheels are targeted at different people.
-The Clubsport 2.5 is aimed at those who wish to get as close to the Direct Drive experience as possible without the burdensome cost, while the CSL Elite aims to provide you with a great experience you wouldn’t otherwise be able to get with simple force-feedback wheels.
+The ClubSport 2.5 is aimed at those who wish to get as close to the direct drive experience as possible without the burdensome cost, while the CSL Elite aims to provide you with a great experience you wouldn’t otherwise be able to get with beginner wheels.

 Features & Benefits

 The CSL Elite knows that a lot of its users enjoy making small changes here and there to personalise how their drive will feel.
-This wheelbase’s tuning menu allows you to fine-tune the behaviour of a myriad of functions to your liking.
+This wheel base’s tuning menu allows you to fine-tune the behaviour of a myriad of functions to your liking.
 These range from the degrees of rotation (which reach a fantastic 1080°), to the strength of the force feedback, the sensitivity, friction and dampening force of the wheel, the sensitivity of the pedals (if you have them) as well as being able to save up to five different wheel set-ups.
 All in all, there’s plenty to tinker with, and the various save files allow you to test out what truly works best for you.
 For more information, see our Fanatec wheel setup guide.

-This is perhaps the most crucial factor and the one that most goes in favour of the CSL Elite wheelbase.
+This is perhaps the most crucial factor and the one that most goes in favour of the CSL Elite wheel base.
 This product is cheap.
 Not in terms of build quality (more on that later) but in terms of price.
-It might not reach the heights of other products out there, but its price tag is the same as or less than some force-feedback wheels.
-This means that you’ll be able to purchase a product that is very clearly an upgrade from what you likely already own, for the same price as having to replace a force-feedback wheel.
+It might not reach the heights of other products out there, but its price tag is the same as or less than some basic wheels.
 In pure terms of value for money, this can’t be described as anything but an incredible option.

 Fanatec is known for making a wide variety of peripherals, lots of which we’ve covered.
 We want to concentrate on two in this section.
 The CSL Elite pedals aren’t included in the bundle but are a good investment (and easy to justify considering the affordable nature of the wheel).
-They are entirely made of metal and will grant you enough adjustability options to leave you tinkering to find your ideal set-up after each lap.
-Each pedal has a “free layout” meaning that its position on the heel rest can be adjusted separately at whichever distance you wish.
-They’re well built, incredibly accurate, quite comfortable and ergonomic, and easy to install in a cockpit (if you already have that).
+They’re well built, incredibly accurate, quite comfortable and ergonomic, and easy to install in a racing cockpit (if you already have that).
 All in all, one of the best products out there on a bang for buck scale.

 Fanatec ClubSport V2.5